-In addition to the standards in the USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in the USP Chapter 800, the following requirements apply to a facility that compounds HDs or performs "other manipulations" included in Table 1 of the Chapter of antineoplastic HDs.
 Hazardous Drugs Handling in Healthcare Setting shall meet the following requirements of this article.

-Each premises where HDs are handled shall ensure that all employees are aware of the types of HD exposures that may occur as referenced in the USP Chapter 800.
+Each premises where Any facility where compounding of HDs is performed or one where "other manipulations" included in Table 1 of the Chapter of antineoplastic HDs is performed are handled shall ensure that all employees are aware of the types of HD exposures that may occur as referenced in the USP Chapter 800.
 This shall be documented in SOPs and training documents.